wildething96/wildething96/README.md

 - 👋 Hi, I’m @wildething96
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently workking with React
+- 🌱 I’m currently working with React and studying at Code Nation
 - 💞️ I’m looking to collaborate on a web based project
 - 📫 How to reach me bwilde96@yahoo.co.uk